 The foods you should avoid on a low-histamine diet:

 Alcohol: Red wine and sangria, notably, are high in histamines.
 Beer, white wine, and cider can also contain histamines.
 Hard alcohol and spirits are generally low in histamines, but they aid in the release of histamines in your body, so you might be better off avoiding those, too.

 Fermented foods: Yes, even our favorite foods like kombucha, kefir, yerba mate, yogurt, kimchi, miso, soy sauce, sauerkraut, and pickles may cause histamines to react negatively.

-Smoked and cured foods: Think cheese, smokes salt and salmon, beef jerky and smoked sandwich meats all contribute to histamine intolerance, as well.
+Smoked and cured foods: Think cheese, smoked salmon, beef jerky, and smoked sandwich meats all contribute to histamine intolerance, as well.